Bajaj Finserv Ltd.

-The financial statements of the Company for the year ended 31 March 2017 have beendisclosed as per Schedule III (Division I) to the Companies Act 2013.
+The financial statements of the Company for the year ended 31 March 2020 have been disclosed as per Division III of Schedule III to the Act.

 Consolidated financial statements

-The directors also present the audited consolidated financial statements incorporatingthe duly audited financial statements of the subsidiaries and joint ventures and as prepared in compliance with the Companies Act 2013 applicable Accounting Standards andthe SEBI Listing Regulations 2015.
+The directors also present the audited consolidated financial statements incorporating the duly audited financial statements of the subsidiaries and joint ventures and as prepared in compliance with the Act applicable Ind AS and SEBI Listing Regulations 2015.

-The Managing Director (CEO) and CFO have certified to the Board with regard to the financial statements and other matters as required under regulation 17(8) of the SEBIListing Regulations 2015.
+The Chairman & Managing Director and Chief Financial Officer have certified to the Board with regard to the financial statements and other matters as required under regulation 17(8) of SEBI Listing Regulations 2015.

-Certificate from the Statutory Auditors of the Company regarding compliance of conditions of corporate governance is annexed to this Report.
+A Certificate from the Statutory Auditors of the Company regarding compliance of conditions of corporate governance is annexed to this Report.

 Business Responsibility Report

-A physical copy of the BR Report will be made available to any shareholder on request.
+A copy of the BRR will be made available by email to any shareholder on request.

-The Statutory Audit Report for the year 2016-17 does not contain any qualificationreservation or adverse remark or disclaimer made by the Statutory Auditors.
+The Statutory Audit Report for the year 2019-20 being unmodified does not contain any qualification reservation or adverse remark or disclaimer by the Statutory Auditor.

-The said Secretarial Audit Report does not contain any qualification reservation oradverse remark or disclaimer made by the Secretarial Auditor.
+The said Reports do not contain any qualification reservation or adverse remark or disclaimer by the Secretarial Auditor.

 On behalf of the Board of Directors